Is walking after spinal cord injury possible? What are the best treatments to walk again after spinal cord injury?

-The spinal cord has neuroplasticity and can rewire itself to recover functions like walking.
+The spinal cord has neuroplasticity and may have the potential to rewire itself to recover functions like walking.

 You’re about to learn what to expect when learning how to walk again and the best treatments for boosting mobility after spinal cord injury.